Related Pages

-In response to public comment and other stakeholder input requesting partnership facilitation, the California Department of Technology (CDT) has created this Partner Coordination Resource to enable potential lead grant applicants and interested partner entities to find and connect with each other prior to the CalDEP Request for Application period open to identify and form potential partnerships.
+In response to public comment and other stakeholder input requesting partnership facilitation, the California Department of Technology (CDT) created the Partner Coordination Resource to enable potential lead grant applicants and interested partner entities to find and connect with each other prior to and during the CalDEP Request for Applications period to identify and form potential partnerships.

 The Partnership Coordination Resource is a tool that applicants may use to identify other organizations they might wish to partner with on an application.
 Organizations share their information in the Partnership Coordination Resource by completing the form below.